-It's all about the benefits of local ownership:
+It's all about the benefits of local ownership

 But what if that coffee shop in St. Petersburg is owned by three family members, two of whom live out of state?
 Should that family-owned business be excluded?
 We don't think so.
-How about a locally owned franchise?
-(Yes, that UPS store around the corner is probably owned by one of your neighbors!)
+How about a locally owned franchise, whose owners live and contribute to the local community, too?

 When considering what businesses fit in the buy-local movement, we ask if they fit the spirit of the five points listed above.

 What do you think?
 What businesses fit in the movement?